unitehere/membership-analytics/post-logstash-script/README.md

 4. Run ruby script.rb, or jruby script.rb

 ## Note
-1. Run a reindex query to generate a `test-member` index to test.
+1. Run a reindex query to generate a `members-test` index to test.
 Example:
   POST /_reindex
   {
     "source": {
       "index": "members"
     },
     "dest": {
-      "index": "test-members"
+      "index": "members-test"
     }
   }
 2. Some keys in the yaml are symbols (with the :) infront of it.
 The elastic search gem doesn't take string keys for some reason.